1. About fexofenadine

 You should start to feel better within 1 to 2 hours.

 It depends on why you're taking fexofenadine.

-You may need to take fexofenadine for longer if you're taking it to prevent symptoms - for example, to stop hay fever when the pollen count is high.
+You may need to take fexofenadine for longer if you're taking it to prevent symptoms, for example to stop hay fever symptoms when the pollen count is high.

 Talk to your doctor or pharmacist if you're unsure how long you need to take fexofenadine for.

 Is it safe to take fexofenadine for a long time?

 Fexofenadine is unlikely to do you any harm if you take it for a long time.
 But it's best to take it only for as long as you need to.